KyleJonesWinsted/MMC-Web-Inventory/README.md

 :)

-#### Adjusting Item Quantity
+#### Using picklists

 :)

 ### Restrictions
 ---
-Although the site is publicly visible, basic changes to the inventory are restricted to employees with a valid login.
-Changes to the database beyond basic quantity adjustment are restricted to the developer or anyone else with admin SQL access to the database.
+Although the site is publicly visible, creating picklists and check in/out requires and valid employee login.
+Freeform modification of inventory quantities required an approved supervisor login.